sinadaryaei/c0523-code-solutions/dom-querying/dom-query-quiz-notes.md

   The `document.querySelector()` takes the first element for the given CSS selector as a arguement and returns it.

 - What does `document.querySelectorAll()` take as its argument and what does it return?
-  The `document.querySelectorAll()` takes the CSS selector that matches all the elemetns and returns them.
+  The `document.querySelectorAll()` takes CSS selector as argument and returns object containing the NodeList of all matching selectors.

 ## Notes